RetroRabbit/RGO-Server/README.md

    additional email you'll make use of.

 4. Copy one of the ``INSERT INTO RoleAccessLink,`` statements in the script, change the id and roleId to the role you want to assign to yourself.

+4. Copy one of the ``INSERT INTO EmployeeRole,`` statements in the script, change the id, employeeId and roleId to the role you want to assign to yourself. employeeId should match the insert from ``Employee`` Table.

 5. Copy the SQL in the locally created script.